FrankoR2-D2/RedditAPI/README.md

 dotnet add package Microsoft.EntityFrameworkCore.Proxies --version 8.0.4
 dotnet add package Microsoft.EntityFrameworkCore.SqlServer --version 8.0.4
 dotnet add package Microsoft.EntityFrameworkCore.Tools --version 8.0.4

+    ## App Settings Configuration

+The `appsettings.json` file is used to store application settings such as connection strings, JWT settings, and logging settings.
+Here's a template you can use:

+{
+  "Logging": {
+    "LogLevel": {
+      "Default": "Information",
+      "Microsoft": "Warning",
+      "Microsoft.Hosting.Lifetime": "Information"
+    }
+  },
+  "AllowedHosts": "*",
+  "ConnectionStrings": {
+    "DefaultConnection": "Server=<YourServerName>;Database=<YourDatabaseName>;Trusted_Connection=True;MultipleActiveResultSets=true"
+  },
+  "Jwt": {
+    "Key": "<YourJwtKey>",
+    "Issuer": "<YourJwtIssuer>",
+    "Audience": "<YourJwtAudience>"
+  }
+}

+Replace <YourServerName>, <YourDatabaseName>, <YourJwtKey>, <YourJwtIssuer>, and <YourJwtAudience> with your actual values.
+•	Logging: This section is used to set the logging level.
+The default level is "Information", which means logs at this level and higher will be logged.
+"Microsoft" is set to "Warning", which means only logs at this level and higher will be logged for Microsoft's own classes.
+•	AllowedHosts: This is used to set the hosts that are allowed to access the application. "*" means any host is allowed.
+•	ConnectionStrings: This section is used to store connection strings.
+The "DefaultConnection" string is used by Entity Framework to connect to the database.
+•	Jwt: This section is used to configure the settings for JWT (JSON Web Token) authentication.
+The "Key" is used to sign the token, the "Issuer" is the one who issues the token, and the "Audience" is the intended recipient of the token.

 ----------------------------------------------------------------------------------------------------------------------------
 Documentation on MockRedditAPI